NicoJuicy/LearnML/ml/ml_algorithms.md

 - Multivariate Adaptive Regression Splines (MARS)
 - Locally Estimated Scatterplot Smoothing (LOESS)

-The primary assumptions of a linear regression, multiple and singular, are:
+The primary assumptions of linear regression are:

-1. Linearity: There is a linear relationship between the outcome and predictor variable(s).
+1. **Linearity:** There is a linear relationship between the outcome and predictor variable(s).

-2. Normality: The residuals, or errors, calculated by subtracting the predicted value from the actual value, follow a normal distribution.
+2. **Normality:** The residuals or errors follow a normal distribution.
+The error is calculated by subtracting the predicted value from the actual value.

-3. Homoscedasticity: The variability in the dependent variable is equal for all values of the independent variable(s).
+3. **Homoscedasticity:** The variability in the dependent variable is equal for all values of the independent variable(s).

 ### Instance-based Algorithms